sweirich/pi-forall/README.md

 OPLSS during Summer 2022.
 Notes for these lectures are included in the
 distribution:

-- [notes.md](doc/notes.md):    Basic language with Type:Type
-- [notes2.md](doc/notes2.md):  Implementation of basic languages
-- [notes3.md](doc/notes3.md):  Definitional and propositional equality
-- [notes4.md](doc/notes4.md):  Datatypes, with parameters and indices, erased arguments

-There is also a LaTeX document that typesets the notes above and includes the specification of the PiForall language.

 - [oplss.pdf](doc/oplss.pdf)

+See also the documentation [README.md](doc/README.md) for details about how the notes are typeset.

 These lecture notes corresponds to an increasingly expressive demo implementation of dependently-typed lambda calculus.

 - [version1/](version1/):   Basic language implementation
 - [version2/](version2/):   Basic language extended with nontrivial definitional equality
+- [version3/](version3/):   Above, extended with irrelevant arguments
-- [full/](full/):           Full language with datatypes and erased arguments
+- [full/](full/):           Full language with datatypes

 See also the implementation [README.md](main/README.md) for more details.